mikedilger/mosaic-spec/docs/index.md

 * Clients and Servers remember the time that records are received, so that key revocation can revoke all records received after a certain time, and not rely on the possibly fake timestamps in the records themselves.
-* The specification is layered, and focused on the core.
-Applications using Mosaic are to be specified in their own respective places.
+* The specification is layered with Core, Transport, Extensions, and Applications being separate.
+Only Core and WebSockets are required by all participants.

 Terminology differences